imagekitio/docs-keep-a-changelog/features/user-associated-with-multiple-accounts.md

 ![OTP input screen](../.gitbook/assets/OTP_input_screen.png)

-Upon successful validation of the OTP provided, you will select the Imagekit ID of the account you want to access on the next screen.
+Upon successful validation of the OTP provided, you will select the ImageKit ID of the account you want to access on the next screen.

 ![Account selection screen](../.gitbook/assets/account_selection_screen.png)